 The extracted size is just under 185 MB and Nightingale launched with a hair over 71 MB of memory used and rose to just over 103 MB after an hour of music.
-That was without web browsing which would obviously kick that number up a lot.
+That was without web browsing which would obviously change a lot.
 CPU while idling was 2-6 percent and playing a track was in the 16 - 21 percent range.
 Without scrolling lyrics, you’ll be around 11 - 12 percent and changing tracks used from 21 - 37 percent.

 When you start the player for the first time, you’re asked if you want to send anonymous usage statistics.
-I checked yes to see what would happen.
-Every following time Nightingale launched, it makes connections to Google Analytics with some header info related to Nightingale (user agent string, encoding & charsets, keepalive time, etc.).
-It also connected to Nightingale’s servers to retreive locale and language pack info.
-I’m assuming that not checking the metrics submission option on installtion would stop at least the Google calls.
+I chose Yes to see what would happen.
+Every succeeding time Nightingale launched, it made connections to Google Analytics with some header info related to Nightingale (user agent, encoding, charsets, keepalive time, etc.).
+It also connected to Nightingale’s servers to retrieve locale and language pack info.
+I assume that not checking the metrics submission option on installation would stop at least the Google calls.

-On track changes, Audioscrobbler, lyrics sites and Google Translate are contacted.
+On track changes, Audioscrobbler, lyric sites and Google Translate are also contacted.
 Nightingale is set to translate lyric text by default but these connections can be stopped by disabling the relevant services.
-The inital connections when the program is launched, however, cannot be disabled as easily.
-You could either use UFW like with Beatbox & Clementine, set Nightingale’s proxy (in Network Settings) to 127.0.0.1 on port 80 or remove ~/.Nightingale and rebuild its profile without metrics reporting.
+The initial connections when the program is launched, however, cannot be disabled as easily.
+You would want to remove ~/.Nightingale and rebuild its profile without metrics reporting.

-Most will recognize Rhythmbox as the default music player for Ubuntu and it’s certainly a great choice.
-There are several Rhythmbox plugin packages in Ubuntu’s repositories but the main rhythmbox-plugins gives you Last.fm & Libre.fm, support for DAAP sharing, iPod and MTP devices, lyrics, online cover art fetching, CD ripping (no VBR MP3′s though) and some other things.
+Most will recognize Rhythmbox as Ubuntu's included music player and it’s certainly a great choice.
+There are several Rhythmbox plugin packages in the repositories but the main rhythmbox-plugins gives you Last.fm and Libre.fm, support for DAAP sharing, iPod and MTP devices, lyrics, online cover art fetching, CD ripping (no VBR MP3′s though) and some other things.

-Then there is fossfreedom’s PPA which gives you more extras, including a 10 band EQ, a lovely cover art browser (which is what the image above shows) and even more extras.
-For reference to those who don’t have Rhythmbox installed by default, Xubuntu 12.04 needed 21 additional packages for 11.4 MB of disk space and Mint Maya needed only 5 packages using 6.5 MB.
+Then there is fossfreedom’s PPA which gives you more extras, including a 10-band EQ, a lovely cover art browser (which is what the image shows) and other goodies.
+As reference for those who don’t have Rhythmbox installed by default, Xubuntu 12.04 needed 21 additional packages for 11.4 MB of disk space and Mint Maya needed only 5 packages using 6.5 MB.

-Gapless playback didn’t work when Rhythmbox changed tracks on its own.
-If I manually clicked to the next song (either in the taskbar or the player itself), then the crossfade happened.
+Gapless playback didn’t work when Rhythmbox changed tracks on its own but if I manually clicked to the next song, then the crossfade happened.
 Rhythmbox was the 2nd of 3 players here which gave me my beloved artist seeking without using the search bar.
-Clicking in the artist pane and typing a few letters was enough.
+Window in focus and typing a few letters was enough.

 Memory on start was around 30 MB and went into the mid 50′s after an hour.
-CPU use was great and varied from 4.0 to 5.7 percent while playing, 9.3 to 14.3 while changing tracks and mostly stayed at zero while paused.
+CPU varied from 4.0 to 5.7 percent while playing, 9.3 - 14.3 while changing tracks and mostly stayed at zero while paused.
 Rarely it hit 0.3 for a moment.
 The broken crossfade bumped CPU use up to between 5.5 and 7.3 percent during playback.
-Rhythmbox also made no internet connections unless asked to.
+Rhythmbox also made no internet connections unless told to.

-There are APIs for extra playlists & web features and if that’s still not enough, you can connect to NAS devices and other Tomahawk instances on the local network.
+There are APIs for extra playlists and web features and if that’s still not enough, you can connect to NAS devices and other Tomahawk instances on the local network.
 You can create links to songs for using in toma.hk, a music search engine which you use through your web browser.
-It pipes tracks to your Tomahawk player but I’m not sure how it works beyond that & did not look into it.
+It pipes tracks to your Tomahawk player but I don't know how it works beyond that and did't look into it.

-Now, I don’t actually subscribe to any of these streaming services so I looked at Tomahawk mainly from the standpoint of a local music player…which is like trying to view a nuclear submarine solely as a mode of transportation.
+I don’t actually subscribe to any of these streaming services so I looked at Tomahawk mainly from the standpoint of a local music player, which I admit is a bit like using a nuclear submarine solely as a mode of transportation.
 All the focus on social means less emphasis on local playback.
-There’s no crossfading or equalizer and the only settings available which aren’t for online use are for telling Tomahawk where your local music is.
+There’s no crossfading or equalizer and the only setting available which isn’t for online use is to tell Tomahawk where your local music is.